 It’s one of the newer mystery balls in cricket but how much do we know about the Doosra?
-Here’s a guide to its evolution along with instructions on how to implement it.
+Here’s a guide to the evolution of Doosra delivery along with instructions on how to implement it.

 A Doosra is a ball delivered by an off spinner.
 Instead of turning in the traditional manner, from off to leg to a right hander, it should spin from the leg side to the off side.